Nikhil28058/Nikhil28058/README.md

 Financial Risk Analytics: Analyzed high-volume financial transactions to detect inconsistencies and built predictive models to identify fraudulent transactions, improving fraud detection by 25%.

-Flight Data Analysis: Evaluated flight schedules, airline punctuality, and airport efficiency using SQL, Python, and Hadoop to identify delays and causes of flight cancellations.

 🌱 Continuous learner focused on expanding machine learning expertise and open-source contributions.